Digital radio frequency memory: Jamming

+Telecommunications

-Use in hardware in the loop (HWIL) simulation
+Use in hardware-in-the-loop (HWIL) simulation

-Since a DRFM system is designed to create a false target to a radar system, this technology can be employed to perform hardware in the loop simulation.
+Since a DRFM system is designed to create a false target to a radar system, this technology can be employed to perform hardware-in-the-loop simulation.
 Hardware-in-the-loop simulation is an aid to the development of new radar systems, which allows for testing and evaluation of the radar system earlier in the design cycle.
 This type of testing reduces the cost of development, for example, expensive initial flight trials for airborne radars can now be moved to the laboratory.
 The radar can be tested either through direct coupling, or through air coupling with antennas.
 Testing the radar in a closed loop HWIL environment with a DRFM allows test case scenarios to be simulated that covers a larger number of test parameters than would be possible in open-air test ranges.